Overview of Graduate Programs

 Professional degree examples; UC Berkeley; Boalt Hall School of Law Application:

 - Note the difference in Personal Statement requirements in each example.
 They are related enough that you can prepare a template Personal Statement, but it is extremely important that you follow the instructions outlined in the application and tailor your personal statement to the particular program or institution.
 The personal statement should be precise and coherent, do not meander or logically deviate from your main points.
 Most admission officers are looking for your personality to be reflected in a personal statement.
-(Your essay must be grammatically correct, including spelling and punctuation; neat; intellectually honest; and type- written on quality paper).
+(Your essay must be grammatically correct, including spelling and punctuation; neat; and intellectually honest).
 Don't forget to keep a copy for yourself!

 - Distinguish the Prospective Program or Department: Include your specific reasons for applying to the graduate or professional school and your interest in a particular program.
 Explain why you wanted to pursue the chosen educational direction.